Robin Williams was a man loved by many around the world, and arguably no more than by his loved ones.

 Four years after his tragic death, a documentary about him is being released, and it was understandably a tough feat for the film’s makers to convince the late actor’s family and close friends to open up a man they lost too soon.

-“There are people who didn’t want to be interviewed,” Marina Zenovich, the director of Robin Williams: Come Inside My Head, revealed to BUILD.
+“There are people who didn’t want to be interviewed,” Marina Zenovich, the director of Robin Williams: Come Inside My Mind, revealed to BUILD.

 “So I would consider those my toughest interviews.”